-I am an Assistant Professor of Philosophy at Boston University.
+I am an Assistant Professor of Philosophy (tenure-track) at Boston University.

 My research is primarily in naturalistic ethics.
-I write about topics in moral
+I think about how fundamental

-philosophy that can be illuminated by work in cognitive science
+moral questions can be illuminated by empirical research in cognitive science

 and evolutionary theory.
-I am also interested in the ethics of race and gender.
+I am also interested in feminism, philosophy of race,

-From 2015-17 I was a postdoctoral fellow at the University of Toronto.
+After my Ph.D., I was a postdoctoral fellow at the University of Michigan and

 I am a member of the interdisciplinary Moral Psychology Research Group.